grigi/junebug/docs/amqp-integration.rst

 The data sent over AMQP is the standard Vumi data format.

-An example of the data format is:
+An example of the inbound message data format is:

 .. code:: json